TallKite/linnstrument-firmware/README.md

 There's a school of thought that says there's only 12 notes, it's not that hard to learn your way around, and removing 5 of the 12 notes doesn't make the scale all that much more compact.
 So is it really worth condensing if it causes bending issues?
 Perhaps not if one plays only in 12edo.
 But if playing microtonally, condensing a large edo to a smaller scale can be very useful.
 For example, you can condense a 31edo chain-of-5ths scale of 12 notes to get quarter-comma meantone.
 But even in 12edo, condensing has its uses.
 For example, you can use condensing to create a vertical Wicki-Hayden layout.
 (Playing vertically means rotating the Linnstrument 90 degrees.)
 The range is huge, almost 8 octaves on a Linnstrument 128!

 *Details: Condensing usually affects the row offsets as well as the column offsets.
 It makes the row offsets an inconsistent number of semitones but a consistent number of scale steps, e.g. sometimes 3 semitones, sometimes 4, but always a third.
-However, if using a guitar tuning, the row offsets do not change when you condense.*
+However, if using a guitar tuning, this is not always true.
+In the guitar tuning dispaly, when you select the anchor row, a row offset is not displayed.
+Usually nothing is displayed.
+But when condensing is on, you'll see DIA for diatonic/condensed.
+Swipe right to get CHRO for chromatic/uncondensed.
+In diatonic mode, the row offsets are condensed as usual.
+But in chromatic mode, the row offsets don't get condensed, and the notes in the anchor column don't change.
+Each row is an exact chromatic transposition of the anchor row.
+Thus while the anchor row has no unlit pads, the other rows usually do.*

 *Vertical Wicki-Hayden layout:*
 * *Set both the column offset and the per-split row offset to OFF*